 Fortunately, the swim was in a lake that I’m familiar with.
 I’ve heard that there are some enormous fish in the lake, but it’s so murky that I’ve never seen any.
 There have been lots of reports in the local (Dorset) news about scores of giant barrel jellyfish appearing in the area… I’m so glad I didn’t hear the news before doing my sea swim last Sunday!

 I read this article this week about outdoor swimming: http://www.theguardian.com/lifeandstyle/2014/jun/26/why-i-love-outdoor-swimming?INTCMP=mic_233352 I love the feeling of solitude that I get when swimming in the lake in the morning.
 This year, I haven’t done enough of it!

 A group of us started together in the last wave, so I hoped that I would be able to keep Teri, Liz and Jenny in my sight during the swim and bike.
 I did continuous front crawl, but am still not sure why I’m so slow in comparison with old lady breaststrokers!

 I knew T1 would be slow as I had to put my contact lenses in.
 At least I wasn’t last and next year I should be able to move a bit faster in T1!

-I’d practised the bike route with Donna, Jenny and Roelie, so I knew what to expect.
+Donna, Jenny and Roelie had practised the bike route with me, so I knew what to expect.
 I went out as hard as possible, knowing that I was behind most of my friends.
 I saw Asa on her return journey and was surprised that I was so far behind… it took me a while to remember that she was doing the novice distance and had not had to swim as far.

-As I headed back in through teh car park, I slipped my feet out of my shoes and amanged to do a fantastic flying dismount.
+As I headed back in through the car park, I slipped my feet out of my shoes and managed to do a fantastic flying dismount.